 We can see the three parties involved and a very simplified exchange flow in the following picture:

-SAP Analytics Cloud is the service provider (SP).
+SAP Analytics Cloud application is the service provider (SP).

 The browser will attempt to get access to the SAC application (=the service) and will be redirected to a third party Identity Provider that will be responsible to authenticate the user.

-When you get your SAC tenant URL and logon to SAP Analytics Cloud, you get redirected to SAP Cloud Platform Identity Authentication service. every time to SAML token is no longer valid in the browser cache
+When you get your SAC tenant URL and logon to SAP Analytics Cloud, you will get redirected to SAP Cloud Platform Identity Authentication service. every time to SAML token is no longer valid in the browser cache.

 The SAP Cloud Identity Provider is used as the default SAML IDP as depicted in the picture below: